 I am currently working on the next two parts of the series which will chronologically take place before the story in "Die grüne Frau" (The Green Woman).
-Publication is planned for late 2018.
+Publication dates are currently unknown.

 If you are on Facebook, you may take a look at my special page "Bone Ship Mysteries" to get more info about my novel series.

 I am absolutely thrilled that I am already mentioned on websites (thanks a lot, Siri and Selma!): The World according to Dina.